Pakistanis’ offshore assets: 2,154 properties, 1,211 owners

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A three-member bench of the apex court, headed by Chief Justice Mian Saqib Nisar, heard a suo motu case regarding foreign bank accounts and properties held by the Pakistani citizens.

-To a court query, the Chairman Federal Board of Revenue (FBR) Muhammad Jahanzeb Khan informed that Aleema Khan had sought time till January 13 to pay Rs29.4 million as tax and fine.
+To court query, the Federal Board of Revenue (FBR) Chairman Muhammad Jahanzeb Khan informed that Aleema Khan has sought time until January 13 to pay Rs29.4 million as tax and fine.

-On Monday, the FBR chairman informed the court that they had recovered Rs167 million from Pakistani citizens holding undisclosed foreign bank accounts and assets abroad.
-Justice Saqib Nisar recalled that earlier the court was given an impression that Rs3,000 billion would be recovered.
+On Monday, the FBR chairman informed the court that they have recovered Rs167 million from Pakistani citizens holding undisclosed foreign bank accounts and assets abroad.
+Justice Saqib Nisar recalled that earlier the court was given an impression that Rs3,000 billion will be recovered.
 The chief justice asked about the progress so far made by the FBR in the matter.

 Justice Ijazul Ahsen inquired about the progress made with reference to some 20 cases, identified as model cases.
-The FBR chairman disclosed that Rs167 million had been recovered so far, while notices for the recovery of another Rs147 million had been despatched.
+The FBR chairman disclosed that Rs167 million has been recovered so far, while notices for the recovery of another Rs147 million have been dispatched.

 He further submitted that of the total recovered amount, Rs100m came from Agha Afzal, while Imtiaz Afzal paid Rs10 million, adding that further investigation is in progress.

-Earlier, the Federal Investigation Agency (FIA) submitted another report, saying that it had identified another 96 individuals who had properties in the United Arab Emirates.
+Earlier, the Federal Investigation Agency (FIA) submitted another report, saying that it had identified another 96 individuals who have properties in the United Arab Emirates.

 Meanwhile, the court sought a comprehensive report by January 13 and adjourned further hearing until January 14.

-The court was informed that Aleema Khan was also an owner of a benami property in Dubai at which she was served a notice.
+The court was informed that Aleema Khan was also an owner of benami property in Dubai at which she was served notice.

 Similarly, Attorney General Anwar Mansoor Khan in pursuance of the court’s direction had presented a list of 20 Pakistani individuals, having some 120 properties in the UAE.